URBREATH/15-minutes-city/README.md

 [grid]
-grid_path = full path to a GPKG external grid file in EPSG:3857 hex_diameter_m =  diameter (meters) of the hexagons of the hexagonal grid (default = 250.0)
+grid_path = full path to a GPKG external grid file in EPSG:3857 hex_diameter_m =  diameter (meters) of the hexagons of the hexagonal grid (default = 250.0) clip_layer_file_path = full path to a GPKG polygon file in EPSG:3857 used to clip the area of interest (e.g., administrative borders, district boundaries..)

 ```

 **Minimum required parameters: aoi_bbox, aoi_name and execution_output_path.** If poi_category_osm or poi_category_custom_name are not specified, the script considers poi_category_osm = ‘all’ and proceeds to download all the categories presented in `osm_categories_tag.json`